Khairulikhsn/XnUpload/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-telegram-upload could always use more documentation, whether as part of the
+xnup could always use more documentation, whether as part of the
-official telegram-upload docs, in docstrings, or even on the web in blog posts,
+official xnup docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback